Olow304/aoshima-SEIS-739/README.md

 ### Project Directories & Structure
-- <strong>grpc-cms-server-java</strong>: The server side of the project.
+- <strong>grpc-cms-server-java</strong>: This is our main server.
 It is written in Java and uses gRPC <strong>server</strong> for communication.
 - <strong>grpc-client-service</strong>: This service is using gRPC <strong>client</strong> for communication with the main server.
 Mainly responsibly handing client crud operation and communicating to the main server.
 - <strong>login-service-go</strong>: The login service of the project.
 It is written in Go and uses gRPC <strong>client</strong> for communication with the server.
 It's generated using the gRPC-Go plugin.
 - <strong>analytic-service-js</strong>: The analytic service of the project.
 It is written in JavaScript and uses gRPC <strong>client</strong> for communication with the server.
 It's generated using the gRPC-Node plugin.